istio/istio.io/content/en/news/releases/1.20.x/announcing-1.20/change-notes/index.md

 ## istioctl

-- **Added** a new `istioctl dashboard proxy` command, which can be used to show the admin UI of differnt proxy pods, like Envoy, Ztunnel, Waypoint.
+- **Added** a new `istioctl dashboard proxy` command, which can be used to show the admin UI of different proxy pods, like Envoy, Ztunnel, Waypoint.

 - **Added** output format option for `istioctl experimental pre-check` command.
 Valid options are `log`, `json`